dotnet/docs/docs/orleans/host/configuration-guide/server-configuration.md

 :::zone target="docs" pivot="orleans-7-0"
 <!-- markdownlint-enable MD044 -->

-In Orleans 7+, the C# source generator for Orleans is added to all packages (including the client and server) and will generate the equivalent of application parts automatically.
+Beginning with Orleans 7.0, the C# source generator for Orleans was added to all packages (including the client and server) and will generate the equivalent of application parts automatically.

 :::zone-end